Top organisations and resources for female entrepreneurs in the UK

 Women Mean Biz (WMB) was founded by Philippa Constable, a networking expert, trainer, speaker and businesswoman who’s taken two start-ups from zero to success.

 It’s a network of businesswomen and entrepreneurs working in all sorts of businesses from start-ups to established companies and large corporations.
-The group meets once a month for a two-hour session over lunch and shares and swaps ideas and advice on how to grow a business.
+The group is currently holding weekly online networking meetings.
+You need to be a member to take part, but there are offers available, including a one-month trial membership.

 Everywoman was founded in 1999 by Karen Gill and Maxine Benson, who have both been awarded MBEs.
 The group is dedicated to helping businesswomen grow their skills and thrive in business.